-The Senior Associate Dean for Student Affairs grants a personal leave of absence.
+The Associate Dean for Student Affairs grants a personal leave of absence.
 A personal leave enables a student to take time off, in extenuating circumstances, to address issues of a personal nature, including those related to the health and well-being of a family member or partner.
 Ordinarily, personal leaves may not exceed one year; however, requests by students to extend their personal leave into a second year will be considered under exceptional circumstances.
-To apply for a personal leave of absence, students are required to discuss their needs with the Senior Associate Dean for Student Affairs.
+To apply for a personal leave of absence, students are required to discuss their needs with the Associate Dean for Student Affairs.
+At the time of application, students must complete a re-entry plan which is intended to outline the steps needed to successfully re-enter the curriculum.